roman-milk/roman-milk.github.io/it-all-began-with-a-munch.md

  Jill's cunt was begging for attention and it took all her willpower to resist the temptation.
 She stammered, "R-r-rules."

  "Yes, unfortunately, it is the one unbreakable rule.
 No one can take a newbie home on the first day," Amanda informed Jill.
-Report_Story #3